femolyn1/Kickstarter-analysis/README.md

 # An Analysis of Kickstarter Campaigns
 An analysis on Kickstarter data was performed  to uncover trends and the following was discovered-

-*There are 525 successful theather campaigns in the united states
+*There are 525 successful theater campaigns in the united states

 *While there is only a total of 604 kickstarter campaigns for Plays in Great Britain, the Play category is the most successful